FYARROTM (sirolimus albumin-bound nanoparticles for injectable suspension; nab-sirolimus, ABI-009) Expanded Access Program

 Aadi Bioscience, Inc (Aadi) is committed to helping patients with cancer obtain access to new treatments.
-While we believe this is best accomplished through participation in clinical trials, we recognize that this is not always possible for every cancer patient.
-In certain situations, Aadi may be able to provide pre approval access to nab-sirolimus through our Expanded Access Program.
+While we believe this is best accomplished through participation in clinical trials, we recognize that this is not always possible for every cancer patient.in certain situations, Aadi may be able to provide pre-approval access to FYARROTM through our Expanded Access Program.

 1. The patient must have an immediately life-threatening condition or serious disease and:

-- is not eligible to participate in any ongoing clinical study of nab-sirolimus
+- Is not eligible to participate in any ongoing clinical study of FYARROTM

-- the provision of the investigational agent will not interfere with the ongoing nab-sirolimus development program
+- The provision of the investigational agent will not interfere with the ongoing FYARROTM development program

 2. The patients has received a diagnosis of either:

 - Advanced (locally advanced and inoperable or metastatic) malignant PEComa confirmed by pathology and immunohistochemistry, whether or not previously exposed to an mTOR inhibitor